-9 dead in fire at coronavirus facility in Vijayawada hotel; AP govt anounces Rs 50 lakh ex-gratia
+10 dead in fire at coronavirus facility in Vijayawada hotel; AP govt anounces Rs 50 lakh ex-gratia

 Vijayawada, Aug 09: A major fire broke out at Swarna palace, a hotel being used as coronavirus COVID-19 facility, in Andhra Pradesh's Vijayawada city on Sunday (August 9) morning.
-According to police at least seven Covid-19 patients died and several others were injured during the incident.
+According to police at least nine Covid-19 patients died and several others were injured during the incident.
 The incident took place around 5 am.

-It is learnt that around 30 COVID-19 patients were present inside the building when the fire broke out.
-Sources said that the COVID-19 patients in the hotel were shifted to other hospital.
+It is learnt that around 30 COVID-19 patients were present inside the Swarna Palace hotel situated on Eluru Road when the fire broke out.
+The COVID-19 patients in the hotel were shifted to other hospital.

 ''The incident took place around 5 am.
 Around 22 patients are being treated in hospital.
 We are evacuating the entire building.
 The reason of fire appears to be a short circuit, as per the preliminary report, but we will have to ascertain,'' Krishna DC Mohammad Imtiaz said.